cncounter/translation/tiemao_2018/41_how-jvm-handle-exception/41_how-jvm-handle-exception.md

 The Java virtual machine checks the exception table and discovers that there is indeed an applicable entry.
 The entry's valid range is from 2 to 15, inclusive, and the exception is thrown at pc offset 12.
 The exception caught by the entry is of class `Ball`, and the exception thrown is of class `Ball`.
 Given this perfect match, the Java virtual machine pushes the thrown exception object onto the stack, and continues execution at pc offset 19.
 The catch clause merely resets *int* *i* to 0, and the loop starts over.

-To drive the simulation, just press the "Step" button.
-Each press of the "Step" button will cause the Java virtual machine to execute one bytecode instruction.
-To start the simulation over, press the "Reset" button.
-To cause the Java virtual machine to repeatedly execute bytecodes with no further coaxing on your part, press the "Run" button.
-The Java virtual machine will then execute the bytecodes until the "Stop" button is pressed.
+To drive the simulation, just press the `Step` button.
+Each press of the `Step` button will cause the Java virtual machine to execute one bytecode instruction.
+To start the simulation over, press the `Reset` button.
+To cause the Java virtual machine to repeatedly execute bytecodes with no further coaxing on your part, press the `Run` button.
+The Java virtual machine will then execute the bytecodes until the `Stop` button is pressed.
 The text area at the bottom of the applet describes the next instruction to be executed.
 Happy clicking.

 Bill Venners has been writing software professionally for 12 years.
 Based in Silicon Valley, he provides software consulting and training services under the name Artima Software Company.
 Over the years he has developed software for the consumer electronics, education, semiconductor, and life insurance industries.
 He has programmed in many languages on many platforms: assembly language on various microprocessors, C on Unix, C++ on Windows, Java on the Web.
 He is author of the book: Inside the Java Virtual Machine, published by McGraw-Hill.